darm145/file-spy/README.md

 for example to specify the groupId we will write the -DgroupId command. acording to MAVEN: "The groupId, artifactId, version and package are the main properties to be set" (https://maven.apache.org/archetype/maven-archetype-plugin/examples/generate-batch.html) this means that every project must have this properties defined.
+## What do means the groupId, artifactId properties in the command?
+the groupId identifies the project among the other projects created with maven, this means that each project has a diferent groupId this means that the groupId must follow the naming convention of java, for example:
+  -org.apache.maven
+  -org.apache.commons